DFE-Digital/support-for-early-career-teachers-static/content/education-development-trust/year-1-assessment-feedback-and-questioning/summer-week-1-ect-evidence.md

 (Sadler, 1989; Harlen & James, 1997; Black et al., 2004;
 Black & Wiliam, 2009; Christodoulou, 2017)

 Of course, this information is only useful if you do something with it.
-Adapting your teaching (something you explored in Block 3) and giving useful feedback to pupils so that they can improve their work is what makes “assessment and feedback two of the most important strategies that teachers use to support pupils’ learning.”
+Adapting your teaching (something you explored in Block 3) and giving useful feedback to pupils so that they can improve their work is what makes “assessment and feedback two of the most important strategies that teachers use to support pupils' learning.”
 (Hattie, 2017)

 Unfortunately, assessment and feedback are not always done well, as Professor Rob Coe has observed: "It is now a rare thing, in my experience, to meet any teacher in England who would not claim to be doing [formative] assessment.